joomdev/Astroid-Framework/README.md

 In style we have 2 Options to style our social icons:
    1. Inherit color.
    2. Brand color.
-In this section we have in all 19 types of Social Profiles :
+In this section we have in all 20 types of Social Profiles :
   1. Facebook
-  2. Instagram
+  2. Messenger
-  3. Youtube
+  3. Twitter
-  4. Twitter
+  4. YouTube
-  5. Google+
+  5. LinkedIn
-  6. LinkedIn
+  6. Instagram
-  7. Google Drive
+  7. WhatsApp
-  8. Play Store
+  8. Pinterest
-  9. Pinterest
+  9. Google Plus
-  10. Amazon
+  10. GitHub
-  11. Github
+  11. Tumblr
-  12. App Store
+  12. reddit
-  13. Whatsapp
+  13. Telegram
-  14. Soundcloud
+  14. Skype
-  15. Behance
+  15. Slack
-  16. Dribbble
+  16. SoundCloud
-  17. Spotify
+  17. Behance
-  18. Tumblr
+  18. Dribbble
-  19. Reddit
+  19. Spotify
+  20. Flickr

 ![social](https://raw.githubusercontent.com/hiteshaggarwal/Astroid-Documentation/master/source/images/Social.png)